Last updated on June 7th, 2026

 Heading to Sedona?
 In this 2 days in Sedona itinerary and guide we’re sharing where to stay, what to eat, and the best things to do in Sedona!
 Ready to plan your Sedona adventure?
 Keep on reading!

-Ahhh Sedona, you’re definitely one of our new favorite places in the US!
-With amazing weather, beautiful red rocks, lots of hiking trails, vortexes, and a cute little town, itโs hard to not fall in love with Sedona.
+Sedona is not only one of our favorite places to visit in Arizona, but also in the entire US!
+With amazing weather, beautiful red rocks, lots of hiking trails, vortexes, and a cute little town, it’s hard to not fall in love with Sedona.

 We are so excited to share our favorite spots with you in this Sedona itinerary.
 Whether you have 2 days in Sedona or more, we hope this list of things to do in Sedona helps get you started on planning your own adventure!